 The Aboriginals call this Island K’gari (meaning paradise) because there’s something undoubtedly special about Fraser Island.
-Its bountiful forests, picture perfect beaches, azure seas and freshwater lakes have all earned it World Heritage-listed status.
+Its bountiful forests, picture-perfect beaches, azure seas and freshwater lakes have all earned it World Heritage-listed status.
+The Fraser Island Great Walk is undoubtedly the best way to experience all of this.

-Your journey on foot on the Fraser Island Great walk encompasses an amazing variety of landscapes.
-Much of the walking is remote, enabling you to immerse yourself in the tranquil beauty of this unblemished natural environment completely away from the busy tourist routes.
-The island is also abounds with wildlife, whales, wallabies, dolphins and dugongs frolic and roam freely.
+Your journey on foot on the Fraser Island Great Walk encompasses an amazing variety of landscapes.
+Much of the walking is remote, enabling you to immerse yourself in the tranquil beauty of this unblemished natural environment entirely away from the busy tourist routes.
+The island also abounds with wildlife, whales, wallabies, dolphins and dugongs frolic and roam freely.
 It’s also a bird lover’s paradise with over 240 species recorded in the area.

 $per person twin/double share